What is Total Laparoscopic Hysterectomy (TLH)?

 • Minimized Scarring: One of the most apparent advantages of TLH is the reduced scarring.
-The small incisions used in TLH result in smaller, less noticeable scars compared to the large incision required for open surgery.
+The small incisions used in TLH result in minor, less noticeable scars compared to the large incisions required for open surgery.

 • Reduced Pain and Discomfort: TLH typically leads to less postoperative pain and discomfort due to the smaller incisions and reduced tissue trauma.
-This can significantly improve the patient's overall recovery experience.
+It can significantly improve the patient's overall recovery experience.

 • Shorter Hospital Stay: TLH is often performed as an outpatient procedure or requires only a short hospital stay.
-This contrasts with traditional open surgery, which may necessitate a longer inpatient stay.
+It contrasts with traditional open surgery, which may necessitate a more extended inpatient stay.

-• Faster Recovery: Patients undergoing TLH usually experience a faster recovery period compared to open surgery.
+• Faster Recovery: Patients undergoing TLH experience a quicker recovery period than those undergoing open surgery.
 They can often return to their normal activities sooner, leading to improved quality of life.

 • Lower Risk of Complications: TLH is associated with a lower risk of infection and other postoperative complications compared to open surgery.
 The smaller incisions and reduced tissue trauma contribute to this advantage.